• Manzanita Beach is broad beach at the base of Neahkahnie Mountain

 Fishing, clamming, and crabbing

-Nehalem Bay is a productive place for clamming, crabbing, and catching fish.
-While you can angle for redtail surfperch and search for clams right at the beach, you will have to venture into the ocean for other prized catches.
-There are boat rentals at the marinas on the inland side of the bay.
+Nehalem Bay is a productive spot for clamming, crabbing, and fishing.
+You can catch redtail surfperch and dig for clams right from the beach, while ocean fishing requires heading offshore.
+Boat rentals are available at marinas on the bay’s inland side.

 The northern edge of the beach is a part of Cape Falcon Marine Reserve and Marine Protected Area.
 Therefore, fishing and removing any invertebrates, seaweeds, or wildlife are prohibited.
 To find out more check Oregon Marine Reserves Harvest Restrictions.